Location

 I teach polyphonic world music.

-My larger community choirs are Springhill Singers and Acapellies.
+My larger community choirs are Springhill Singers (open) and Acapellies Choir (currently full).

-I also ran The George Choir in the Forest of Dean from 2011 to 2022.
+I also ran The George Choir in the Forest of Dean from 2011 to 2022 and a small singing group at Gannicox Community.

 Having been an actor and theatre practitioner, I developed my love of composition and close-harmony singing through devising and touring shows.